DisCoTec/discotec.github.io/2026/programme.md

       * Robustness Against Time Distortions in STARK

    * **BEST PAPER SESSION**
-      * :star: Soundness of Typed Transitions in the Linear Pi Calculus :star:
+      *  Soundness of Typed Transitions in the Linear Pi Calculus

    * **S4 - Learning**
       * NeuroNL2LTL: A Neurosymbolic Framework for Natural Language Translation of Linear Temporal Logic